Picture Gallery> Derbyshire Pictures Index> This page

 Rated as "the finest parish church in the kingdom" by the nineteenth century novelist George Elliot[1], St. Oswald's Church is almost on the edge of the town at the lower end of Church Street.
 The church is a cruciform structure of the Early English period and is dedicated to St. Oswald, King and Martyr[2].
 In 1999 Simon Jenkins awarded Ashbourne's church four stars in his top 100 of the many English churches he had visited, along with Melbourne.
 This was the highest ranking he gave to the county's churches[1].

-Pevsner dated the wrought iron gates at the eastern exit of the churchyard, shown in the top image, to around 1700[3].
-The four posts are each topped with a large square based pyramids, two slightly larger than the other two; the pyramids are resting on stone skulls, one at each corner.
+Nikolaus Pevsner dated the wrought iron gates at the eastern exit of the churchyard, shown in both the top image and the one immediately below, to around 1700[3].
+The four posts are each topped with a large square based pyramid, two slightly larger than the other two; the pyramids are resting on stone skulls, one at each corner.
+Both images show a metal bollard next to the right hand gate pillar, presumably to protect it from collisions.

-The Domesday Survey recorded that Ashbourne possessed a priest and a church[4], but until the 1913 restoration it was thought nothing remained.
-It was then that the existence of a Saxon crypt was verified, according to Pevsner[3].
+The Domesday Survey recorded that Ashbourne possessed a priest and a church[8], but until the 1913 restoration it was thought nothing remained.
+It was then that the existence of a Saxon crypt was verified[3].

-The church was rebuilt and then consecrated in 1241, as is shown by an ancient Latin inscription on a brass plaque in the church[4].
-In the seventeenth century the plaque was moved to Ashbourne Hall, possibly whilst the church was repaired, but was returned in the early eighteenth century[5].
-Davies (1811) tells us that an article was inserted into the register noting that King Charles I came here in August 1645[4].
-This register this was in was stolen in the nineteenth century, according to Dr. Ernest Sadler; he stated in 1645 that the King visited here after the Battle of Naseby and attended divine service[6].
+The church had been rebuilt and then consecrated by Hugh de Patishull, the Bishop of Coventry, in 1241.
+The event is recorded by an ancient Latin inscription on the brass Dedication Plate in the church[8].
+In the seventeenth century this plaque was moved to Ashbourne Hall, possibly whilst the church was repaired, but was returned in the early eighteenth century[9].
+Davies (1811) tells us that an article was inserted into the register noting that King Charles I came here in August 1645[8].
+This register was, unfortunately, stolen in the nineteenth century according to Dr. Ernest Sadler; he stated that the King visited here in 1645 after the Battle of Naseby and attended divine service[10].

 Enlarged section of a heliotype by Richard Keene, taken during restoration in the 1870s[5].

-Note the scaffolding at the eastern end of the church.
+Note the scaffolding at the eastern end of the church, when the crenellations were added to the chancel.

 Spalden's Almshouses are on the right edge of this image.